Changissnz/nu_merchant_principal/README.md

 a boa constrictor.
 It is an intangible lack of emptiness with its restriction.
-And it raises its demands every time its expectations, of demands imposed onto those of its dislking, are satisfied.
+And it raises its demands every time its expectations, of demands imposed onto those of its disliking, are satisfied.
 For the disliking and the Great-Wind, one of them has to go.

 ![image info](./images/gwr_one.PNG)